werachai06/macaweesh/README.md

 ---

-If you would like to collaborate or discuss technology and digital transformation, feel free to connect.
+If you would like to collaborate or discuss digital transformation and system development, feel free to connect.